ImranHossain5722/manufacturer-website-client-side/README.md

 # MY_Website_server_link: https://warm-journey-62382.herokuapp.com/

-# what you do this website .
+# what we do this website .

-- Create user
-- Login anf sign up
-- Login with google
-- Order a product
+ - Features:
-- Add a new product
-- Add your own feedback i mean review
-- you can do ADMIN access.
-* Admin can  delete Products
+* This is a full stack web development project that uses MongoDB as the back end database, and we can also protect all API links using JWT.
+* Users can create accounts using their email address and password.We will be using Firebase - Authentication for users to login as well as using Google Accounts.
+* Customers can order products and add their own reviews.
-* Admin can cancel order.
+* Admin can manage all orders, upload products, and cancel orders.
+# Technology: React,HTMl,CSS,Tailwind,Daisyui,JavaScript, React hook form, React-Toastify, Firebase, React-Query, React-firebase hook, Node.js, MongoDB,Jwt.